JPeej/Password-Generator/README.md

 <h1 align="center">Password Generator</h1>

 I was tasked to create a password generator in my class, "100 Days of Code: The Complete Python Pro Bootcamp for 2022" by Dr. Angela Wu.
 I am taking this Udemy class on the side of my official coursework at Western Governors University.
-This is day four of the class.
+This is day five of the class.

 <h2>I was to focus on using the following concepts that I learned today.</h2>